NachoColl/bws-help_DEPRECATED/slate/source/includes/Ethereum.Database.md

 }
 ```

-Gets a value you previously stored on Ethereum database by calling `insertString`.
+Gets a value you previously stored on Ethereum using `insertString`.

-##### selectString Request Parameters

-Use the following parameters to call `selectString` operation:

 | Parameter  | Value                                                                   |
 | ---------- | ----------------------------------------------------------------------- |